statedecoded/statedecoded/solrdocs/README.md

 # Installation & Setup

 Installation and setup involves downloading Solr, using its default Jetty-based distrubution, and then pointing Solr at State Decoded's config files.
+To perform these steps refer to the [Setup & Installation](setup.md) instructions located in this directory.

 ## Ingest State Decoded Laws & Dictionary